-Employment opportunities for the MSP Airport Police Department (APD) are posted on the Minnesota POST Board website and the Metropolitan Airports Commission's (MAC) website when openings exist and applications are being accepted.
+Officer employment opportunities for the MSP Airport Police Department (APD) are posted on the Minnesota POST Board website and the Metropolitan Airports Commission's (MAC) website when openings are available.
 All police officer applicants must meet Minnesota POST Board requirements by date of hire.

-Community Service Officer positions and other civilian positions, when available, are posted on the MAC's website.
+Community Service Officer positions and other civilian positions within the department are posted on the MAC's website when they are active.

 Airport Police officers must meet these minimum requirements:*